Tax Relief For Year Of Assessment 2018 (Tax Filed In 2019)

 Other than the above three common tax reliefs, there are many other reliefs tax payers in Malaysia can maximise.

-As announced in the 2017 budget, the government has added a lifestyle tax relief to the list, which now includes smartphones, tablets and monthly internet subscription bills.
+The government has added a lifestyle tax relief during the 2017 budget, which now includes smartphones, tablets and monthly internet subscription bills.
 The previous laptop, books, stationary and sports equipment tax relief is now grouped under lifestyle tax too.

 |Self and dependent|